florentpoujol/Daneel/docs/docs/files/modules.md

 - The component constructor (the `New()` function) should allow for a second `params` argument of type table that override the default component params set in the module config.
 - The game object should be accessible on the component instance through a `gameObject` property.

+A typical (and minimal) component constructor looks like this :

+    MyComponent = {}

+    --- Create a new MyComponent component.
+    -- @param gameObject (GameObject) The game object.
+    -- @param params (table) [optional] A table of parameters.
+    -- @return (MyComponent) The new component.
+    function MyComponent.New( gameObject, params )
+        local component = setmetatable( {}, MyComponent )

+        component.gameObject = gameObject
+        gameObject.myComponent = component

+        if params ~= nil then
+            component:Set( params )
+        end
+        return component
+    end

 You register a component by setting a `componentObjects` property in a module default config.

-    ComponentObject = {}
-    ComponentObject.__index = ComponentObject

-    -- This is a template for a component constructor function ComponentObject.New( gameObject, params )
-        local instance = setmetatable( {}, ComponentObject )
-        instance.gameObject = gameObject
-        gameObject.componentType = instance
-        instance:Set( table.merge( ModuleObject.Config.componentType, params ) ) -- not necessarily done at the end of the function
-        return instance
-    end

     function ModuleObject.DefaultConfig()
         return {
-            -- default component properties (overridable by the user config) componentType = {
-                property = value,
-                -- ...
-            },

             -- register the object as a component componentObjects = {
                 ComponentType = ComponentObject,